material-components/material-components-ios/components/Ripple/README.md

 The `MDCRippleTouchControllerDelegate` gives you some control over aspects of the ripple/touch relationship and its placement in the view hierarchy.
-In the example below we are using the delegate to declare that we only want to process ripple touches if the touch is in a certain location, and also insert the Ripple view at the very bottom of the parent view's view hierarchy:
+In the example below we are using the delegate to declare that we only want to process ripple touches if the touch is in a certain location.
+We also insert the Ripple view at the bottom of the parent view's view hierarchy:

 <!--<div class="material-code-render" markdown="1">-->